 Forza Motorsport 2

-contains an advertisement for the Swatch Group, a watch making company that was behind Swatch Internet Time.
+The 2007 game Forza Motorsport 2 contains an advertisement for the Swatch Group, the company that designed Swatch Internet Time.
 Under the Swatch Group billboard, a Swatch Internet Time digital clock is present.
-Unlike previous efforts, Swatch Internet Time only appears as an advertisement within the game, as not part of the game's official time.
+Unlike previous titles to feature Internet Time, Swatch Internet Time only appears as an advertisement within the game, rather than as an official time-keeping mechanic.